 Now, pick a message number between 1 and the total number of messages available and send an "RETR" command to the server requesting that message.
 (If you are not sure how many messages are there, use the "STAT" command.)
 Access a few of your messages this way.
-Finally, send a "QUIT" command to the server and quit NetTap.
+Finally, send a "QUIT" command to the server.